manikanta-annavarapu/dotnet-experiments/DesignPatterns/ObjectRelations/Association/Readme.Association.md

 and how they are using each other.
 This relationship is characterized by the "has-a" principle, indicating that one object (an instance of a class) contains or makes use of another object.
 Associations can be of different types, such as one-to-one, one-to-many, many-to-one, and many-to-many, depending on how many instances of each class are involved.
+In general, you use an association to represent something like a field in a class.

 ## Difference between Association and Aggregation